 5. The right shoe can make you faster

-Ok so this can be argued till the cows come home.
-Yes it’s true that the right shoe can help to prevent injury and yes less injuries means more and better training, but what we’re talking about here is direct influence on your speed.
+Ok, so this can be argued until the cows come home.
+Yes, it’s true that the right shoe can help to prevent injury and yes fewer injuries mean more and better training, but what we’re talking about here is a direct influence on your speed.

 There is no magic shoe that can really make you run faster, yes some are lighter and yes some are bouncier than others, but the bottom line is that unless they could somehow augment your muscles, cardiovascular and respiratory systems; then they won’t really make you any faster.
 Racing shoes certainly help you get into the right frame of mind and yes they are noticeably lighter, but there is no evidence of improved times with them.